Research Results

 Expected effect

-*4: A thin-film polymer with a thickness of one carbon atom.
-It has a hexagonal lattice structure like a honeycomb made of carbon atoms and their bonds.
+*4: A thin-film polymer with a thickness of a single carbon atom.
+It has a honeycomb lattice structure composed of carbon atoms and their bonds.

 Future Developments